 THE DEPTHS: Although it sounds ominous, the depths are just the term for the ground area at the bottom of the city.
 Much of this area is physically beneath the city, so it often does not get as much sunlight, except in the morning and deep evening.
 The perimeter, which gets the most light, tends to have large, strong trees, with roots that go down deep enough to pull at the groundwater below.
 This vast forest, known as the Endless Forest, stretches out in every direction, and contains...well...nobody really knows.
 Except that it's definitely full of danger, and those who stray too far from the city have a lower chance of ever finding their way back.

 However, underneath the city, where there is less light, the plants become stranger.
 Mushrooms grow, as well as odd grasses.
 The occasional tree springs up, but it is not fed by sunlight so much as Vertegral Radiation, also known as Ve Radiation, the natural radiation of the planet.
-Ve Radiation can be hazardous to many living creatures, but those who dwell in the depths build up a natural immunity by drinking from the Well.
+Ve Radiation breaks down many types of technology over time.
 The Well is drawn up from deep groundwater by the Stalk, the central pillar of Fornax.
 Although small, it is the only nearby body of water, and thus considered an incredibly precious commodity, as rain on Juniper tends to soak deep into the porous ground.